MuhammedKalkan/OpenLens/README.md

 If you have trouble about not seeing pod logs, remove old config files / extensions remaining from old Lens app.

-**NOTE:** Please see https://github.com/MuhammedKalkan/OpenLens/discussions/19 to contribute to certificates discussion

 **NOTE:** Auto Updater is now live starting with every binary downloaded from Latest tag or the corresponding release assets.

 **NOTE:** For M1 Mac users, arm64 builds currently needs a terminal command in order to run correctly